sn-nir/sn-nir/README.md

 # SN-NIR
-This is the official implementation of **Normal-guided Detail-Preserving Neural Implicit Functions for High-Fidelity 3D Surface Reconstruction**.
+This is the official implementation of **Normal-guided Detail-Preserving Neural Implicit Function for High-Fidelity 3D Surface Reconstruction**.

 ### [Project page](https://sn-nir.github.io/)